lorenzo-stoakes/linux-vm-notes/funcs/page-table-flag-funcs.md

-[pte_mkhuge()][pte_mkhuge] returns a new [pte_t][pte_t] which is identical to the specified PTE entry except that the `_PAGE_PSE` flag is set, indicating that the underlying physical page is huge (i.e. 2MiB in x86-64.)
+[pte_mkhuge()][pte_mkhuge] returns a new [pte_t][pte_t] which is identical to the specified PTE entry except that the `_PAGE_PSE` flag is set, indicating that the underlying physical page is huge (2MiB in x86-64.)

 #### Arguments